BaseMC/Aves/README.md

 ### [Download](https://github.com/BaseMC/Aves/releases/latest)

 #### Requirements
-* You have to agree to the license under which the obfuscation map files are licensed: <br/> ```# (c) 2020 Microsoft Corporation.
-These mappings are provided "as-is" and you bear the risk of using them.
-You may copy and use the mappings for development purposes, but you may not redistribute the mappings complete and unmodified.
-Microsoft makes no warranties, express or implied, with respect to the mappings provided here.
-Use and modification of this document or the source code (in any form) of Minecraft: Java Edition is governed by the Minecraft End User License Agreement available at https://account.mojang.com/documents/minecraft_eula.```
+* You have to agree to the [license under which the obfuscation map files are licensed](https://minecraft.gamepedia.com/Obfuscation_map#License)
 * Recommended: 1.5-2 GB of RAM for the [decompiler](https://github.com/BaseMC/avesflower)
 * Supported MC-versions: 1.14.4 or ``>=``19w36a (1.15+)